 This is also when they start losing their color and structure, so you’ll notice your smoothie going brown or off-color and it might smell funny.
 If this happens, please don’t drink your smoothie!
 You won’t thank yourself for it.

-One thing I will mention is that bananas don’t keep particularly well when they’re exposed to cold.
+Most smoothies are fine in the fridge but one thing I will mention is that bananas don’t keep particularly well when they’re exposed to cold.
 I’ve read a lot of people venting because their banana smoothie went brown really quickly in the fridge.
 Unless you’re planning on drinking your smoothie straight away, I’d avoid using bananas.

 How Long Do Smoothies Last in the Freezer?